Best Travel Reward Cards In Canada Introduction

 At the risk of making this list a bit repetitive, I have to give the second spot to The Business Platinum Card from American Express.
 Three reasons:

-- Even bigger welcome bonus – a whopping 75,000 Membership Reward points after spending $5,000 in the first three months of membership
+- Another great welcome bonus – 60,000 Membership Reward points after spending $7,000 in the first three months of membership

-In addition to the above reasons, the Business Platinum card comes with most of the benefits found on the personal card, except for the annual statement credits and Priority Pass membership (you still get some lounge access through Premium Plaza and Centurion lounges).
-The welcome bonus alone makes this one of the best travel reward cards in Canada, being enough for a one-way ticket to Asia in business class when transferring to Aeroplan!
+In addition to the above reasons, the Business Platinum card comes with most of the benefits found on the personal card, except for the annual statement credits.
+The welcome bonus alone makes this one of the best travel reward cards in Canada.

 This card makes the list for one reason only – Alaska Airlines is arguably the best program out there for international travel on partner airlines, with some of the most competitive redemption rates on world-class airlines like Cathay Pacific and Japan Airlines.
 I’ve redeemed Alaska miles for first class on Cathay Pacific, which was one of the best flights I’ve ever taken.